narekmarkosyan/yii-html-cache/README.md

 ## allowParams

-Removes params from list of excluded params
+Removes params from the list of excluded params

 ### Params